Pancosmic Relativity and Nature's Hierarchies: ... Gloria Mundi!

 This is good news, given the lore that the presence of event horizons, which are unavoidable in eternal de Sitter, obstructs the formulations of QFT in de Sitter space.
 It still remains unclear how to define asymptotic free states and the scattering S-matrix in eternal de Sitter geometry \cite{Banks:2001yp,Witten:2001kn,Goheer:2002vf,Dvali:2017eba}.

-It is then natural to ask if the instability of de Sitter space offers a path to the solution of the cosmological constant problem.
+It is then natural to ask if the instability of de Sitter space offers a path for solving the cosmological constant problem.
 The usual formulation of the cosmological constant problem in standard General Relativity is that \begin{itemize} \item 1) QFT vacuum energy contributions are big, of the order of the cutoff ${\cal M}_{\tt UV}^4$, and \item 2) unless they are cancelled, order by order in perturbation theory, \item 3) the resulting cosmological constant will be huge and {\it eternal}. \end{itemize} The cancellation involves a counterterm whose value must be precisely arranged to one part in as much as $\sim 10^{120}$, which in the absence of a symmetry can only be done by fine tuning \cite{Zeldovich:1967gd,Wilczek:1983as,Weinberg:1987dv}.
-Thus the problem -- as the conclusion conflicts with the observations in the absence of fine tuning.
-This obviously cannot be in our generalization of General Relativity, since membranes catalyze the decay of the cosmological constant source, making it it merely `almost-constant' at best -- but not eternal.
+Thus the problem: the conclusion conflicts with the observations in the absence of nearly infinite fine tuning.
+This obviously cannot stand in our generalization of General Relativity, since membranes catalyze the decay of the cosmological constant source, making it it merely `almost-constant' at best -- but not eternal.

 However in its simplest form our theory does not yet have the capability to solve the cosmological constant problem naturally even if we choose a small charge to tension ratio $q<1$.
 Briefly the reason is the following: with our conformal $4$-form/matter coupling, the total cosmological constant is (see Eqs. (\ref{cftcc}), (\ref{ccgen})) \be \Lambda_{\tt total} = \kappa^2 \Bigl( \frac{{\cal M}_{\tt UV}^4}{{\cal M}^2} + \frac{V}{{\cal M}^2} + \lambda \Bigr) \, , \ee where we have now included the QFT UV contributions $\sim {\cal M}_{\tt UV}^4 + \ldots$, any nonvanishing QFT (or inflaton) potential $\sim V$, as well as our dynamical contribution $\sim \lambda$.
 Furthermore, the actual physical observable is the effective curvature of the background geometry, which we can define by Friedmann equation, \be H^2 = \frac{\kappa^2}{3 \kappa_{\tt eff}^2} \Lambda_{\tt total} = \frac{\kappa^2}{3 \kappa_{\tt eff}^2} \Bigl(\frac{{\cal M}_{\tt UV}^4}{{\cal M}^2} + \frac{V}{{\cal M}^2}+ \lambda \Bigr) \, . \ee and here $\kappa^2_{\tt eff} = \mps + \kappa^2$.
 The variables $\lambda$ and $\kappa^2$ change discretely (\ref{lagrangejc}), $\Delta \lambda = {\cal Q}_A/2$, $\Delta \kappa^2 = 2{\cal Q}_B$, which means that we can write them as \be \lambda = \lambda_0 + N \frac{{\cal Q}_A}{2} \, , ~~~~~~~~~~~~~~~ \kappa^2 = \kappa^2_0 + 2 {\cal N} {\cal Q}_B \, , \ee where $N$ and ${\cal N}$ are two integers.